ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 <summary>For Data Scientists</summary>
 <details>
 * [ ] Make sure you have run through all of the analysts steps mentioned above, along with the getting setup with dbt section below
+* [ ] Install docker & docker-compose.
+The easiest way to do this for Mac now is to use the desktop install from [Docker](https://www.docker.com/products/docker-desktop).
 * [ ] Run through the Jupyter setup section below

 </details>